 This would make a large serving for 2 people (4 ribs each), or a small serving for 3-4 people.

 What rub should I use for rack of lamb?

-I like to score the lamb rack (making criss-cross, shallow cuts into the fat cap, just barely scratching into the meat) and rub the mixture into the cuts.
+I like to score the lamb rack (making criss-cross, shallow cuts into the fat cap, just barely scratching into the meat) and rub the mixture around the entire rack making sure to get some into the cuts.

 What kind of potatoes are good for roasting?